24/7 Emergency Hotline: When to Call for Help

 HVAC Issues

-- Air conditioning is an emergency only if outside temperature is above 90°F.
+- Air conditioning is an emergency only if the outside temperature is above 90°F.

 - Heating is an emergency only if the indoor temperature falls below 50°F.